Disinfecting Wipes vs. Sprays

 What's a Disinfectant?

-Sanitizing products are generally safe for use on skin, such as sanitizing hand wipes and gel.
 Disinfectants use chemicals, like bleach or alcohol, that can dry out the skin and may even transfer chemicals through repeated use on the skin.
-As a general rule, sanitizing products are for use on skin and delicate surfaces, while disinfectants are only for use on hard, non-porous surfaces.
+As a general rule, disinfecting products are not used on skin and delicate surfaces, but are only for use on hard, non-porous surfaces.

 Another difference between sanitizing and disinfecting products is the kind of germs they kill.
 Sanitizers are useful for combatting bacteria, but for all other germs, like viruses and fungi, disinfectants are the only way to kill them.
 That's because disinfectants use a stronger solution, which can eliminate more resistant germs.
 There are many ways to clean and disinfect surfaces, including:

 - Liquid solutions: Chemicals in liquid form, like bleach, are a common way to disinfect.
 Often, you mix these products with water to dilute them and use a cloth or mop to disinfect surfaces.

 - Sprays: Spray disinfectants are like liquid solutions, but they are often already diluted and ready to use.
 They come in spray bottles to distribute the product and need to be wiped away with a towel.

 - Wipes: Disinfectant wipes generally come in rolls or another type of packaging for easy access and act as a towelette that's pre-soaked with a disinfectant product for easy use.